Satisfactory Academic Progress

 Congress has changed statutory language to limit Federal Pell Grant recipients to only 6 full-time equivalent years of eligibility as of 2012-13.
 That measure can also be viewed as 12 full-time semesters.
 This lifetime maximum allocation is absolute and cannot be appealed.

 Your usage of Pell Grant is noted on your Student Aid Report received after you complete or change your FAFSA.
-Students are specifically alerted in their Student Aid Report when they are close to or exceed the 6-year limit.
+The usage will show in years with 6.0 being the maximum consideration.
+Part-time enrollment and partial Pell use will calculate as an appropriate percentage.
+Students are specifically alerted in their Student Aid Report text when they are close to or exceed the 6-year limit.

-NOTE: Co-op students are eligible to receive Pell Grants when on co-op.
+NOTE: Co-op students are eligible to receive a full-time Pell Grant during co-op terms.
 With many co-op students going year round, you could easily reach the 12 semester/6-year limit on Pell awards prior to completing your degree.

 Federal Direct Loan